-The device created by the team must be able to be connected to an off grid power system.
-The actual circuit must be contained in an enclosed box, and this box will have mounting brackets attached to help provide a user with more placement options.
+The device created by the team must be able to plug into a standard North American AC outlet.
+It must also have a standard North American input.
+The actual circuit must be contained in a 'small' box, and this box will have mounting brackets attached to help provide a user with more placement options.
 Since this product is designed for household use, it must be child proof and pet proof.
 That is, the device should be safe and tamper proof.
 The specifications for weight and size of the product can be found in Table 1.
-The upper limit of 3 cubic feet and 50 pounds accounts for the large DC power supply used in active filter designs.